ros2/design/articles/140_topic_and_service_name_mapping.md

 Trade-offs (in comparison to using the whole ROS name along with the namespaces):

-- Splitting the ROS name into "namespace" and "base name", and placing the complete namespace into a single partition seemed un-natural.
+- Splitting the ROS name into "namespace" and "base name", and placing the complete namespace into a field designed for another purpose seemed incorrect.
 - In general partitions are recommended to be used as a spare, but using partitions for all ROS names suggested otherwise.
 - Major concern was reported in this [issue](https://github.com/ros2/rmw_connext/issues/234), where having two topics with same base name, although different namespace and different types caused problem.
 For example: topicA is `/camera/data` of type `Image` and topicB is `/imu/data` of type `Imu`.
 The base names for both topicA and topicB is `data`, generated errors as described in the [issue](https://github.com/ros2/rmw_connext/issues/234).
 - Newer standards such as [DDS-XRCE](https://www.omg.org/spec/DDS-XRCE) might not have partitions at all.